temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ## Explore the application's Workflow and Activity Definitions

-A Temporal application is a set of Temporal [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
+A Temporal Application is a set of Temporal [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
 These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities), which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.

 You use a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) to define the Workflow Execution's constraints.
 A Workflow Definition in Go is a regular Go function that accepts a Workflow Context and some input values.